What is Conformal?

 Wrappers

-Note that the VST3 wrapper is already set up in the template project created by bun create conformal, so you can start building your plug-in right away.
+Note that the VST wrapper is already set up in the template project created by bun create conformal, so you can start building your plug-in right away.
 However, here’s how you’d do it from scratch

 Make a rust crate containing the wrapped binary